sfshaw/bootcamp357/mod1/README.md

 - First a variable assignment:
   - `OBJS`
     - a variable name
   - `=`
     - an assignment (There are a bunch of types of assignment and Make is weird)
   - `main.o other_stuff.o`
     - the names of the two object files that will be intermediate file that we build.
 More on these in the compilers section.
 - Next a recipe:
   - `main`
     - The target of the recipe, the name of our desired executable
   - `: $(OBJS)`
     - Everything after the ":" on the first line of a recipe is a "dependancy", generally the list of files that the target depends on.
       - `$( )`
         - Access a variable
       - `OBJS`
         - The name of the variable we defined earlier
   - `gcc`
     - Everything after the first line of a recipe is a just shell command.
 You can even tell Make that you want to use the Python shell. `gcc` is our compiler and linker.
   - `$^`
     - Using a variable built into the recipe, this one meaning "all of the dependnacies"
   - `-o`
     - Where and what should gcc output.
   - `$@`
     - Another variable built into recipes, this one meaning "the target"
 - And finally another recipe
   - `%.o`
     - The recipe target, pattern matching anything that ends in ".o"
   - `: %.c`
     - The dependancy for the recipe, picking the matching ".c" file
   - `gcc`
     - Invoking the compiler
   - `-c`
     - The flag telling GCC: "Only compile and assemble these inputs into objects, not executables" (see `gcc --help`)
   - `$<`
     - Built in variable meaning "the first depenancy"
+  - `-o`
+    - Flag telling the compiler to output the following output
-  - -o $@
+  - `$@`
+    - Builtin variable referencing the target of the recipe

+So what actually gets run?
+If we just run `make` without specificying a recipe to target, the first one in the Makefile will be run.
+In this case, the default recipe is `main`.
+But that recipe depends on two other files, `main.o` and `other_stuff.o`, which can both be made with the other recipe.
+Make will do it all for us:

+    $ make
+    gcc -c main.c -o main.o
+    gcc -c other_stuff.c -o other_stuff.o
+    gcc main.o other_stuff.o -o main

+Why we wanted to do this will hopefully become more evident in the next section on the compiler itself.
+Suffice it to say, Make gives us a bunch more programability surrounding the compiler.

 ## Compilers

+The last section of Makefiles talked actually working with the compiler.
+This section will expand on that and be a bit more general. let the hand waving commence:

+Compilers take in source code and output executables.
+Boom, we're done here. jk.
+Our weapons of choice are the GNU Compoiler Collection (GCC) and CLang (A C frontend for the LLVM compiler framework).
+They both break the problem of translating source code to an executable into much smaller pieces of work.
+Roughly:

+1. Translate the code into something that is easier for the compiler to work with (maybe an "AST" or intermediate representation)
+2. Do some transforms and optimizations of the code to make it less shitty.
+(I want to talk about compiler and optimization flags at least two more times)
+3. Assemble the "stuff" into assembly "machine" code
+4. Link all the pieces of machine code into an executable

+__WORK IN PROGRESS__

 ## Excutables